 Burn/Smooth: 6.8 – It is fairly smooth.
 It’s not a really great warmness because it’s shadowed by the lingering taste.
 Lee’s on Splash Mountain.

 Aroma: 7.25 – Smells like a mild black label, a nice smoky flavor.

-Manliness: 7.9 – It’s fairly damn manly by the name, and it’s standard JW wank, aside from it going on about other scotches.
-It’s got the classy Labeling, boxing and such.
-It just isn’t doing much to make it more manly though.
+Honesty: 7.9 – It’s got that Johnnie Walker, and it’s standard JW wank (could be worse), but it does start going on about other scotches.
+It’s got the classy labeling, boxing and such.
+It just isn’t doing much else though.
 I mean it lacks the association Black or Blue label carries; this is the quiet child.

 On Rocks: 7.125 – It doesn’t improve it that much beside making it a bit smoother.

 Rusty Nail: 7.5 – It makes a good rusty nail.

 Value: 2.5 – I could think of a bunch of other scotches to go for 60 bucks.
 And Black Label is 33 dollars.

 Google Shop Average: $57